-There’s a lot of mystery around making hash browns at home—they’re often soggy or undercooked or bland.
+There’s a lot of mystery around making crispy hash browns at home—they’re often soggy or undercooked or bland.
 This ingenious method from Ina Garten serves up perfectly crisp potatoes that are cooked through and taste like actual spuds, not grease.
 Top with anything you desire—applesauce, sour cream, a fried egg—or just a sprinkle of salt.–Jenny Latreille

 Ina Garten’s Waffle Iron Hash Browns

 - 1 1/2 pounds (2 large) russet (baking) potatoes*, peeled

 - 1 medium (7 oz) yellow onion

 - 2 tablespoons (1 oz) melted butter, plus extra for the waffle iron

 - 1 extra-large egg, lightly beaten